Today we shipped another shield cutting machine, this time to Korea.

 - place the inner conductors into the milling head

 - start the machine and push the bundle onto the cutter

 - Job done, and with no damage to the inner insulation!

 Take a look at the video of the BSF1004 in action and judge for yourself: Click this link for video

 We’d be happy to run a sample using your own cable, and video the process for you.
-Just drop us a line on our contact page.
+Just drop us a line.